Hesperian Health Guides

 ![]() |

-Tire seat or swing bends head, body, and shoulders forward to help control spasticity. | |
+tire seat or swing bends head, body, and shoulders forward to help control spasticity. | |

-A log or roll seat helps the child with spasticity or poor balance sit more securely with legs spread.
+A log or roll seat helps the child child who has spasticity or difficulty with balance sit more securely with legs apart.
 Log should be as high as the knees.
 Leave a little room between the cut-out circle in the table and the child’s belly. | ![]() |

 |